Whether you’re getting a new air conditioner or looking to maximize your current one, getting it level is key.

 • Higher energy bills due to less efficient cooling.

 If your air conditioner isn’t level, it may vibrate more than normal.
-This can cause annoying sounds when running and even require air conditioning repair.
+This can cause annoying noises when running and even require air conditioning repair.

 • Put more strain on parts and wear them out quicker.